 Students who have not paid their fees in full, have outstanding fees, library dues or bookstore accounts by the end of the session, will not be permitted further registration in the University, will not have transcripts issued on their behalf, and may not submit petitions.
 They may not receive their diplomas (if in their graduating year) until payment is made.
-The university charges a service fee of 1.5% per month (19.56% per year) on any outstanding balance starting November 15th, and each 15th of the month thereafter.
+The university charges a service fee of 1.5% per month (19.56% per year) on any outstanding balance.
+Refer to the Student Accounts website for details regarding fee payment deadlines and service charge billing dates.